 When I didn't see or hear Rich for a while, I became nervous and turned around.
 Good thing, as who knows how long I would have kept going the wrong way.

-In not quite 3 km, the path leaves the river, turns eastward, and comes to the "T" below.
+After about 2.5 km, the path leaves the river, turns eastward, and comes to the T-intersection, below.

 One needs to turn left onto the wider lane.